ChainChallange/ChainChallenge/backend/README.md

 ```

 Now you are ready to run the application.
-Open three terminals inside the backend folder of this cloned repository on your computer.
+Open two terminals inside the backend folder of this cloned repository on your computer.
+If you have difficulties, [see the docs](https://docs.cartesi.io/cartesi-rollups/1.3/development/running-the-application/)

 In the first terminal, run the command: